 When describing my bodywork style, clients often say that I am intuitive.
 It’s funny to me, because from my perspective I am very grounded in material reality and basic felt perception.
 Before I studied massage therapy I was already a personal fitness trainer.
 I have a deep understanding of biomechanics and muscle balance, as well as the intricate relationship between the nervous system, the musculoskeletal system, and the fascial web that envelopes and connects all the tissues of the body.
 My bodywork is rooted in functional physiology and techniques stemming from what I think of broadly as “the Esalen school”, although I have never been to the Esalen Institute itself.

-Bodywork practices are cultural forms and my interdisciplinary background in liberal arts and social sciences informs, contextualizes, and strengthens my holistic approach.
-I have great respect for people who work strictly within a particular tradition, and I have learned a great deal from studying with such practitioners in styles ranging from Hawaiian Lomi Lomi to Thai Nuad Bo-Rarn to Russian Sports Massage.
+Bodywork practices are cultural forms and my interdisciplinary background in liberal arts and social sciences informs my holistic approach.
+I have great respect for people who work strictly within a particular tradition, and I have learned much from studying with such practitioners in styles ranging from Hawaiian Lomi Lomi to Thai Nuad Bo-Rarn to Russian Sports Massage to contemporary fascial structural bodywork.
 The big theoretical frame I return to is the American Eclectic tradition, which served as the foundation for my primary teacher, the herbalist Michael Moore.
 The central tenets of this school are to draw from a wide variety of sources, incorporate the practices that best serve the client, and to avoid using potentially harmful substances and practices.

 What does that all mean for you as a bodywork client?